icecookies1017/icecookies1017/README.md

-- Hi, I’m @icecookies1017
-- I’m interested in coding and gaming
-- I’m currently learning how to make a APP by BeeWare
+# Hi, I'm icecookies1017

+I'm a beginner in cybersecurity , eager to learn and grow.